No-Sew Ghost Costume- comfortable, cute, and totally easy to make!

 Supplies needed for No-Sew Ghost Costume:

 White fleece 30 x 50 inches (this will fit a small child.
-For reference, Indigo is 3 1/2 years old)
+For reference, Indigo is 3 ½ years old).
+This pattern can easily accommodate larger sizes but using more yardage of fleece.

 How to Make a No-Sew Ghost Costume